 Good afternoon ladies and gentlemen and welcome to the Central Bank of Nigeria (CBN).
 The Management of the Bank has called this Press Conference in response to one of the commitments contained in the Communiqué of the Monetary Policy Committee (MPC) of 24th May 2016.
-Having consulted widely and prepared carefully, I am delighted to unveil to relevant stakeholders and the general public, the broad framework and guidelines of the Flexible Exchange Rate Inter-bank Market, which we alluded to at the end of that MPC Meeting.
-Before I go into the details of this new policy, let me first give you a brief context.
+Having consulted widely and prepared carefully, the committee of Governors of the CBN is delighted to unveil to relevant stakeholders and the general public, the broad framework and guidelines of the Flexible Exchange Rate Inter-bank Market, which we alluded to at the end of that MPC Meeting.
+Before I proceed into the details of this new policy, please permit me to provide you with a brief context.

 - 2. We all know by now that Nigeria has been dealing with the effects of three significant and simultaneous global shocks, which began around the third quarter of 2014.
-These include: - The over 70 percent drop in the price of crude oil, which contributes the largest share of our Foreign Exchange Reserves; - Global growth slowdown and geopolitical tensions along critical trading routes in the world; and - Normalization of Monetary Policy by the United States' Federal Reserve Bank. - 3.
-In view of these headwinds, we have witnessed a significant decline in our Foreign Exchange Reserves from about US\$42.8 billion in January 2014 to about US\$26.7 billion as of 10th June 2016.
-In terms of inflows, the Bank's foreign exchange earnings have fallen from about US\$3.2 billion monthly to current levels of about US\$1.3 billion per month. - 4.
-Despite these outcomes, the demand for foreign exchange has risen significantly.
-For example, in 2005 when we had oil prices at about US\$50 per barrel for an extended period of time, our average import bill was ¥148.3 billion per month.
-In stark contrast, our average import bill for 2015 was about ¥917.6 billion per month.
-Unfortunately, the forces were accounting for a substantial reduction of our foreign exchange reserves.
+These include: - The over 70 percent drop in the price of crude oil, which contributes the largest share of our Foreign Exchange Reserves; - Global growth slowdown and geopolitical tensions along critical trading routes in the world; and - Normalization of Monetary Policy by the United States' Federal Reserve. - 3.
+In view of these headwinds, the CBN witnessed a significant decline in our Foreign Exchange Reserves from about US\$42.8 billion in January 2014 to about US\$26.7 billion as of 10th June 2016.
+In terms of inflows, the Bank's foreign exchange earnings have fallen from about US\$3.2 billion monthly to current levels of below a billion dollars per month.